Fastenal Co. (FAST) Stock: A SWOT Analysis - News Heater

 FAST’s Market Performance

 Fastenal Co.
-(FAST) has experienced a 2.93% rise in stock performance for the past week, with a 3.60% rise in the past month, and a -4.22% drop in the past quarter.
-The volatility ratio for the week is 2.03%, and the volatility levels for the past 30 days are at 1.50% for FAST..
-The simple moving average for the past 20 days is 3.06% for FAST’s stock, with a 4.54% simple moving average for the past 200 days.
+(FAST) has experienced a 7.13% rise in stock performance for the past week, with a 9.67% rise in the past month, and a 4.96% rise in the past quarter.
+The volatility ratio for the week is 2.25%, and the volatility levels for the past 30 days are at 1.75% for FAST.
+The simple moving average for the past 20 days is 8.74% for FAST’s stock, with a 10.91% simple moving average for the past 200 days.

 Analysts’ Opinion of FAST